Promises Written in Water

+The third feature film to be directed by Gallo, it premiered at the Venice Film Festival, alongside his short film The Agent (2010).
+It was nominated for the Golden Lion.

+After just two festival screenings, the film became unavailable for the general public to watch, per Gallo's wishes.

 Synopsis

 "Kevin is a long-time, professional assassin, specializing in the termination of life.
 Mallory is a wild, poetic, beautiful young woman confronting her terminal illness and eventual suicide.
 She reaches out to Kevin to take responsibility for her corpse once she passes, requesting his protection of her dead body’s dignity until her cremation.
 Kevin’s acceptance of this request causes uncomfortable self-reflection and changes the lens through which he views death."